All Episodes

 You know why?

-Do not go to me any further.
+Do not goad me any further.

-What there's only three?
+What, there's only three?

-See, I knew there should be ten.
+See, I knew there should be 10.

 But we got three.

-That's enough to get to the weekend.
+That's enough to get through the weekend.

 Thank you, Eddie.